Table of Contents

 Thus, the cost of natural flooring materials such as travertine flooring can vary depending on the quality and finish of the stone.
 Which can range from as low as $ 3 per square foot to as low as 30.

-Travertine flooring is installed just like any other stone tile.
+Travertine Flooring installation is just like any other stone tile.
 A layer of cement and sand underlayment is applied to the subfloor, then the stone tiles are installed with a thin-set adhesive.

 Its joints are filled with grout after the entire installation work is completed.
 If the travertine flooring is not sealed, the grout material may stain.
 It is therefore advisable to apply sealers before grouting